mdeloof/statig/README.md

 ### **What is this `#[state_machine]` proc-macro doing to my code? 🤨**

 Short answer: nothing. `#[state_machine]` simply parses the underlying `impl` block and derives some code based on its content and adds it to your source file.
 Your code will still be there, unchanged.
 In fact `#[state_machine]` could have been a derive macro, but at the moment Rust only allows derive macros to be used on enums and structs.
 If you'd like to see what the generated code looks like take a look at the test [with](./statig/tests/transition_macro.rs) and [without](./statig/tests/transition.rs) macros.

+### What advantage does this have over using the typestate pattern?

+I would say they serve a different purpose.
+The [typestate pattern](http://cliffle.com/blog/rust-typestate/) is very useful for designing an API as it is able to enforce the validity of operations at compile time by making each state a unique type.
+But `statig` is designed to model a dynamic system where events originate externally and the order of operations is determined at run time.
+More concretely, this means that the state machine is going to sit in a loop where events are read from a queue and submitted to the state machine using the `handle()` method.
+If we want to do the same with a state machine that uses the type state pattern we'd have to use an enum to wrap all our different states and match events to operations on these states.
+This means extra boilerplate code for little advantage as the order of operations is unknown so it can't be checked at compile time.
+On the other hand `statig` gives you the ability to create a hierarchy of states which I find to be invaluable as state machines grow in complexity.

 ## Credits